klausbreyer/enex-to-opml/README.md

 Please make sure, that you install it with the flag -g so that the executable will be globally available.
 You can use it then in every directory.

+## Features
+ * Every note title is going to be an workflowy item
+ * Text and HTML (stripped) of notes becomes item description in workflowy

 ## Example
 Go to the directory with your .enex files and call this script with as much arguments as you want: